att-innovate/firework/README.md

 ./dev1_setup.sh
 ```

-Follow the same steps in setting up the Quartus Prime software.
+Following the same steps to install Quartus Prime, let's now set up Arria 10 device support in Quartus Prime.
 When you reach the *Select Components* window, select all devices (it should only show Arria 10 Part 1 and 2):

 ![alt text](resources/images/a10-devices.png)

 You'll receive another interesting pop-up dialog, this time called *Warning*, letting you know that Arria 10 device support requires three separate installation files.
-Don't worry, we'll do this next.
-Continue to finish the installation.
+Don't worry Quartus, we'll do this next.
+Follow the prompts to finish the installation.

 ![alt text](resources/images/a10-warning.png)

 7. Repeat step 6. again, but this time extract and install part 3 of the Arria 10 device support.

-To summarize, we now have the Quartus Prime Standard Edition, Qsys System Integration Tool (bundled with Quartus Prime), and ModelSim-Intel FPGA Edition EDA tools installed with support for Arria 10 devices on the remote CentOS 7 server.
+To summarize, we now have Quartus Prime Standard Edition, Qsys System Integration Tool (bundled with Quartus Prime), and ModelSim-Intel FPGA Edition installed with support for Arria 10 devices on the remote CentOS 7 server.
 Yay!

-8. Add the Quartus Prime binary (`quartus`) to your `PATH` so you can open a terminal and type `quartus` to open the software.
-I'll leave it to you if you want to do this permanently (editing `~/.bashrc`) or temporarily (`export PATH=$PATH:<path-to-quartus>` in an open terminal).
-The path to `quartus` is: `~/intelFPGA/16.1/quartus/bin/`.
+8. Now let's add the Quartus Prime binary, `quartus`, to the `PATH` <a href="https://en.wikipedia.org/wiki/Environment_variable">environment variable</a> so you can simply type `quartus` in an open terminal to run the software.
+I'll leave it to you to decide whether you want to do this permanently (editing `~/.bashrc`) or temporarily (`export PATH=$PATH:<path-to-quartus>` in an open terminal).
+The path to `quartus` is: `~/workspace/intelFPGA/16.1/quartus/bin/`.

 The first time you open Quartus Prime, a *License Setup Required* dialog will appear.
-To fix this, in the next subsection we'll set up the license manager and serve the acquired license file giving us full access to Quartus Prime Standard Edition, ModelSim-Intel FPGA Edition, and Arria 10 device support.
+In the next section, we'll set up the license manager and serve the license we acquired from Intel, giving us full access to Quartus Prime Standard Edition, ModelSim-Intel FPGA Edition, and Arria 10 device support.

 ![alt text](resources/images/no-license.png)

-#### Setting up the license manager, serving your license
+#### Setting up the license manager, serving a license
 Remember when I said setting up an environment for HW development is a nontrivial task?
 Well, licensing is the crux of its nontrivial-ness.
 I don't even know where to begin... from the difficulty in identifying which software or components of software required licenses to whether I downloaded the proper software versions or whether I'd be using the MegaCore IP Library embedded in Quartus Prime in my design (and if so, whether that implied acquiring a separate license or limiting my ability to open source my work).
 That's only the beginning.
 Where and how to even acquire a license wasn't obvious, and there are two different license types to choose from - *fixed* and *floating* - and I'm convinced the license I acquired is a hybrid of the two.
 When I eventually acquired the license and was semi-confident I had all the proper EDA tools installed, serving the license was the final challenge. [queue <a href="https://youtu.be/9jK-NcRmVcw">The Final Countdown</a>] Thanks to an act of incredibly poor engineering, the license was not only tied to the <a href="https://en.wikipedia.org/wiki/MAC_address">MAC address</a> of the <a href="https://en.wikipedia.org/wiki/Network_interface_controller">NIC</a> on my computer (which I get, they want to limit its use to one, uniquely-identified computer), but it ONLY worked for a NIC named `eth0` from Linux's perspective.
 Well, <a href="https://en.wikipedia.org/wiki/Consistent_Network_Device_Naming">upon further research</a> I found out that my CentOS 7 server's choice of `em1`, `em2`, etc. for its network interfaces is actually the modern naming convention employed by Linux systems.
 To fix the issue, <a href="http://www.sysarchitects.com/em1_to_eth0">like this guy</a>, I had to rename `em1` to `eth0` for it to work.
 (I love the opening line of his post too).
 Ultimately, what it took for me to serve the license was patience, the ability to make sense of the information I had, some guess-and-check work, and reading through this 46-page manual: <a href="https://www.altera.com/content/dam/altera-www/global/en_US/pdfs/literature/manual/quartus_install.pdf">Intel FPGA Software Installation and Licensing</a>.
 I'll try to spare you the trouble by summarizing the steps below.

 1. Acquire the proper license.
 I wouldn't bother with the <a href="https://www.altera.com/mal-all/mal-signin.html?targetResource=https%3A%2F%2Fsso.altera.com%2Fpf%2Fadapter2adapter.ping%3FSpSessionAuthnAdapterId%3DOTKSiebel%26TargetResource%3Dhttps%253A%252F%252Fmysupport.altera.com%253A443%252FAlteraLicensing%252Flicense%252Findex.html">Self-Service Licensing Center</a>.
 Instead <a href="https://www.altera.com/about/contact/contact.html">contact an Intel licensing representative</a> directly and ask for a license for *Quartus Prime Standard Edition* and (optionally) *ModelSim-Intel FPGA Edition*.
 Quartus Prime Standard Edition (or Pro) is <a href="https://www.altera.com/products/design-software/fpga-design/quartus-prime/download.html">required when working with Arria 10 devices</a>, unfortunately, and I used ModelSim-Intel FPGA Edition to perform <a href="http://quartushelp.altera.com/15.0/mergedProjects/reference/glossary/def_funsim.htm">functional simulations</a> on each subsystem and the entire RTL design to verify the logic.
 I haven't tried it myself, but I suspect you may be able to perform the simulations I've included (as Verilog testbenches) using the free version, ModelSim-Intel FPGA Starter Edition.
 Since my license was tied to the MAC address of my NIC, I'm using a *fixed license* which is probably all you need as well.